jackcogdill/Yomi-Manga/README.md

 ## License and credits

-Written from scratch by Yentup and licensed with [GPLv3](https://www.gnu.org/licenses/gpl.html).
+Written from scratch and licensed with [GPLv3](https://www.gnu.org/licenses/gpl.html).

 ## Features